Whitesnake: Reformation and Good to Be Bad (2003–2009)

 In October 2002, David Coverdale announced plans to reform Whitesnake to celebrate the band's 25th anniversary in 2003.
 The new line-up was confirmed in December; Coverdale would be joined by drummer Tommy Aldridge, guitarists Doug Aldrich and Reb Beach, as well as bassist Marco Mendoza and keyboardist Timothy Drury.

 Talks had taken place between Coverdale and John Sykes about a possible reunion, but Coverdale ultimately felt that they had been their "own bosses" too long for a reunion to work.
 Sykes, meanwhile, claimed that after recommending Mendoza and Aldridge for the band (though Aldridge had already been in the band years earlier), he never heard back from Coverdale.
 Adrian Vandenberg was also asked to rejoin, but declined in order to spend time with his daughter and focus on his painting.
-He's since made numerous guest appearances at the band's concerts.
+He would later make numerous guest appearances at the band's concerts.

 On 29 January 2003, Whitesnake began a co-headlining tour of the US with the Scorpions.
 Afterwards, the band toured across Europe, playing several shows with Gary Moore in the UK.
 Whitesnake then returned to the US to take part in the Rock Never Stops Tour with Warrant, Kip Winger and Slaughter, before embarking on a Japanese tour in September.
 The reformation was initially planned to last only a few months, but Coverdale ultimately decided to keep the band active.
 No immediate plans were put in place for a new studio album, with Coverdale citing his dissatisfaction with the music industry as a contributing factor.

 Whitesnake continued to tour in late 2004, playing several shows across Europe and the UK.
-Their London concert at the Hammersmith Apollo in October was also filmed and later released as Live...
+Their London concert at the Hammersmith Apollo in October was also filmed and in 2006 released as Live...
 In the Still of the Night.
-In April 2005, Whitesnake parted ways with Marco Mendoza, due to scheduling conflicts with Mendoza's other projects.
+It was later certified gold in the UK and received the award for "DVD of the Year" at the 2006 Classic Rock Roll of Honour Awards.
+In April 2005, Whitesnake parted ways with Marco Mendoza due to scheduling conflicts with Mendoza's other projects.
 Session musician Uriah Duffy was announced as his replacement the following month.
-Whitesnake then embarked on another US tour, followed by a South American trek.
+Whitesnake then embarked on another US tour, followed by a South American leg.
 In May 2006, the band played several shows in Japan, which were then followed by festival dates in Europe.